mit-orcd/orcd-docs-edit/docs/software/python.md

 - [Install packages in your own conda/mamba environment](#conda-environments)
 - [Install packages to you home directory space using the `pip install --user` command](#home-directory-install)

 Which should you use?
 That can depend on a lot of things.
 Our recommendation will usually depend on the system, what you are doing, and which packages your are installing.
 [Python virtual environments](#python-virtual-environments) tend to be a good all-around option as a starting point.
 With them you can stay organized with environments, but they don't tend to take up as much space or create as many files as conda or mamba environments.
-Read through the pros and cons for each, they are meant to help make a decision.
+Read through the pros and cons for each, they are meant to help you see when one might be better than another.

 ## Modules for Python